simoninireland/epyc/doc/hdf5labnotebook.rst

 The ``with`` block approach is slightly more robust as the notebook will be committed even if exceptions are thrown while it is open, ensuring no changes are lost accidentally.
-However notebooks are oftwen held open for a long time while experiments are run and/or analysed, so the explicit commit can be more natural.
+However notebooks are often held open for a long time while experiments are run and/or analysed, so the explicit commit can be more natural.